gvwilson/sensibleadventures/iffy/iffy.md

-to find tips that weren't self-replicating spamotage left over from the war, of swapping messages with other mechanics trying to keep their own ships running, of running simulations to see if this patched with that would hold together in sub-zero temperatures.
+to find tips that weren't self-replicating spamotage left over from the war, of swapping messages with other mechanics trying to keep their own ships running, and of running simulations to see if this patched with that would hold together in sub-zero temperatures.
 In the end,
 though,
-it always came down to the combination of clever hands, brute force, and improvisation Iffy had used on the cable, and she loved it.
+it always came down to the combination of clever hands, brute force, and improvisation Iffy had used on the cable.
+She loved it.

 Wales worked beside her the whole time, handing her tools,